babutzc/lootbag/README.md

 # Blogs/Videos/Podcasts/Other media
-This section is devoted for information gathering, interessting posts, video's, podcast and other media related things
+This section is devoted to information gathering, interessting posts, video's, podcast and other media related things

 ## Web
 __Practical Web Cache Poisoning__